Background

 Changes to UK financial reporting standards in 2026 will have corporation tax implications.
 What are they?

-Most of the changes are effective for accounting periods beginning on or after 1 January 2026.
-So, there is some time to prepare for them, but it is important to start considering the implications now.
+Most of the changes were effective for accounting periods beginning on or after 1 January 2026.
+It is important to consider the implications.

 Fergus Rhodes considers these implications.

-The two areas of accounting that will fundamentally change for accounting periods starting on or after 1 January 2026 are leases and revenue recognition.
+The two areas of accounting that have fundamentally changed for accounting periods starting on or after 1 January 2026 are leases and revenue recognition.

 Leases